Here are the 3 Factors to Consider When Planning a Capsule Wardrobe:

 - Your primary style essence

 Holistically, your capsule wardrobe should consist of mainly neutral foundational pieces with supporting accent pieces.
 Foundation pieces are critical to getting your overall look right.
-So it’s worth it to spend time trying different cuts, brands, color variations (ie: cream vs. true white, charcoal vs true black, muted blue vs bright baby blue), and fabrics.
+So it’s worth it to spend time trying different cuts, brands, color variations (ie: ivory vs. true white; charcoal vs true black; muted blue vs bright baby blue vs saturated sapphire blue), and fabrics (thick denim vs medium-weight cotton; linen vs silky viscose).

 1. Basic foundational pieces

 If you’re starting from scratch, or you’d like to re-evaluate your current wardrobe, then I’d suggest starting with the basic, foundational pieces.
-This will differ from person to person, and depend on the climate you live in.
+This will differ from person to person, and depend on the climate you live in plus your lifestyle.

 Basic Foundational Pieces Could Include:

-- t-shirts in neutral colors – Choose YOUR neutrals and t-shirt cuts that mimic your Yin/Yang mix.
+- t-shirts or tank tops in neutral colors – Choose YOUR neutrals and t-shirt cuts that mimic your Yin/Yang mix.

 - a blouse in a neutral color – Choose YOUR neutrals and t-shirt cuts that mimic your Yin/Yang mix.
 Any details or ornamentation should channel your style essence.